kensdy/carousel-web-template/README.md

 # carousel-web-template

-This is a simple carousel template developed in HTML, CSS, and JavaScript.
-The template provides an easy way to create a carousel of images or content for display on a web page.
+A lightweight and responsive web template featuring a simple carousel created with HTML, CSS, and JavaScript.
+This template allows for easy integration of an image or content carousel into your web page.
+Customize the number of panels, their content, and the overall style to seamlessly match your project's needs.

 [Português](README_pt.md) | English